Research Symposium Awards

 All KCU Faculty, Students and Residents who are participating in the 2020 KCU Research Symposium are also invited to submit their research project for consideration for the Yale U. Castlio, DO, Prize for Research Fund (formerly the Betty Jo White Prize for Research Fund).

-This Prize for Research Fund was established to encourage research activity at Kansas City University of Medicine and Biosciences.
+This Prize for Research Fund was established to encourage research activity at Kansas City University.
 Projects receiving the prize will significantly advance the osteopathic medical profession and the University’s position in the research community.

 A committee will determine the recipient of the Prize for Research Fund.
 Funds from the prize may be applied toward the research project, publication and printing of results, travel for presentation of research project, or equipment needs.
 Funds may not be applied toward personnel expenses.

 A report of progress, use of funds, findings, etc. must be submitted to the committee and ultimately, the donor, at the end of the calendar year in which the prize was awarded.

 At the discretion of the committee, the prize may be awarded to the same project in consecutive years, not to exceed three consecutive years.

 Applications for this prize must include the following: